This post may contain affiliate links. Please see disclosure policy here.

 Why You’ll Love This Recipe!

-Today’s recipe for lemon pork tenderloin was actually sent to me by my married sons He has ended up being quite the cook and he has mad grilling skills.
+Today’s recipe for lemon pork tenderloin was actually sent to me by one of my married sons He has ended up being quite the cook and he has mad grilling skills.
 He made this dish one Sunday and sent me some photos via SnapChat.
 It looked both pretty and delicious so I knew I had to try it.

 - The pork is marinated for 2-8 hours so it is a great make a head recipe.